manyouit/PasteAsHardlink/readme.md

 ### Intro(中文版本介绍请往下翻)
 This script will make you paste files as hardlink.
 Hard link is mirror link of original file.
 To be specific, **Hardlink** is identical to the **original identifier** of original file.

-It has an advantage over Ctrl-V-Paste that will make duplicate files and occupied diskspace another time while Ctrl-H-Pate will only create an identical link.
-This script will register Ctrl-H so that you can press this key combination to 'paste' as hard link.
+It has an advantage over Ctrl-V-Paste that will make duplicate files and occupy diskspace another time while Ctrl-H-Pate will only create an identical identifier(hardlink).
+This script will register Ctrl-H so that you can press this key combination to 'paste' file(s) as hard link.

 ### Note
 - Scripts works on Windows only.